tabuckner/pizza-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.3.

+### A VUE pizza code challenge
+This is a training exercise, not a real world project.
+Feel free to change any information or the markup.

+### THE CHALLENGE
+A pizza restaurant chain would like to have a restaurant list and restaurant detail pages if the restaurant owner wants one.
+The guests should be able to reserve a table if the restaurants offers it.
+To be able to start right away, I made some sample data.
+They consist of several json files, just like you would get the info from a REST API.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.